devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 🔑 **Key points**

 - There are many tools and strategies that you can use to deploy your code.
-- Version compatibility and rollback is a key part of your strategy
+- Version compatibility and roll back is a key part of your strategy

 ---

-There are many different deployment strategies you can use when deploying your application.
+There are many deployment strategies you can use when deploying your application.
 Each of the different strategies address a specific system of complexities.
-All strategies require some concept of a version and they usually require some level of compatibility between deployed versions.
+All strategies require some concept of a version, and they usually require some level of compatibility between deployed versions.

 ## Branches